jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 # Latin-Risk-Pulse-ML-model

-Latin Risk Pulse is a project seeking to better understand Latin American political, security and economic risks.
-This repository trains a machine learning model to determine whether or not Latin American headlines represent a potential risk in any of these domains.
-To date there are approximately 100K headlines.
+Latin Risk Pulse is an organization seeking to better understand Latin American political, security and economic risks.
+This project trains a machine learning model to determine whether or not Latin American headlines represent a potential risk in any of these domains.
+There are approximately 100K headlines to date.

 ## The data 🛢
 The data was collected by scraping the headlines of online news sources in Latin America.
 The texts were then put through a keyword matching process before being fed to Google Gemini for labelling.
 The risk labels include political stability risks, security and violence risks, and economic and regulatory risks.